[NEW IN 2021! – There is a March to Madness channel in the Mythos Busters Discord server. Come join the conversation!]

-Whether you missed the cultural phenomenon that is March Madness, or you don’t care about college basketball in the U.S. at all and you just like Arkham-related competitions, we’ve got a new tournament just for you.
+Whether you enjoy the cultural phenomenon that is March Madness, or you don’t care about college basketball in the U.S. at all and you just like Arkham-related competitions, we’ve got a tournament just for you.
 If you joined us for The March to Madness last year, you know where this is going…

-In this tournament, we’ve put the 34 released investigators into 1-on-1 matchups against each other.
+In this tournament, we’ve put the 44 released investigators into 1-on-1 matchups against each other.
 Winners will progress through a single elimination tournament until there’s only one left standing – only one survivor of The March To Madness!
 Along the way, YOU will be helping us rank investigator for tournament seeding, making predictions, and voting to determine who advances.
 The three most accurate bracket predictions will win some Mythos Busters swag!

 - Once submitted, brackets are locked and cannot be changed.